Classification of Pseudo-Riemannian submersions with totally geodesic fibres from pseudo-hyperbolic spaces: Introduction and the main theorem

 We classify pseudo-Riemannian submersions with connected totally geodesic fibres from a real pseudo-hyperbolic space onto a pseudo-Riemannian manifold.
 Also, we obtain the classification of the pseudo-Riemannian submersions with (para-)complex connected totally geodesic fibres from a (para-)complex pseudo-hyperbolic space onto a pseudo-Riemannian manifold.

-\section{Introduction and the Main Theorem}
+\section{Introduction and the main theorem}

 Riemannian submersions, introduced by O'Neill \cite{one} and Gray \cite{gra}, have been used by many authors to construct new specific Riemannian metrics, like Einstein or positively curved ones \cite{bes,gromoll-walschap}, and to study various geometric structures of Riemannian manifolds \cite{fal-pas-ian}.
-In this paper, we classify the pseudo-Riemannian submersions with connected, totally geodesic fibres from a pseudo-hyperbolic onto a pseudo-Riemannian manifold.
-We give a short review of known classification results of Riemannian submersions and of their nice applications.
+In this paper, we show that the pseudo-Riemannian submersions with connected, totally geodesic fibres from a pseudo-hyperbolic onto a pseudo-Riemannian manifold are equivalent to the Hopf ones, see below.
+First, we give a short review of well-known classification results of Riemannian submersions and of their nice applications in Riemannian geometry and then we discuss the pseudo-Riemannian case.

 In early work, Escobales \cite{esc, esco} and Ranjan \cite{ran} classified Riemannian submersions with connected totally geodesic fibres from a sphere, and with complex connected totally geodesic fibres from a complex projective space.
 Using a topological argument, Ucci \cite{ucc} showed that there are no Riemannian submersions with fibres $\mathbb CP^3$ from the complex projective space $\mathbb CP^7$ onto $S^8(4)$, and with fibres $\mathbb HP^1$ from the quaternionic projective space $\mathbb HP^3$ onto $S^8(4)$.

-A major advance obtained by Gromoll and Grove in \cite{gro} is that, up to equivalence, the only Riemannian submersions of spheres (with connected fibres) are the Hopf fibrations, except possibly for fibrations of the $15$-sphere by homotopy $7$-spheres.
+A major advance obtained by Gromoll and Grove in \cite{gro} is that, up to equivalence, the only Riemannian submersions from spheres with connected fibres are the Hopf fibrations, except possibly for fibrations of the $15$-sphere by homotopy $7$-spheres.
 This classification was invoked in the proofs of the Diameter Rigidity Theorem in Gromoll and Grove \cite{grom} and of the Radius Rigidity Theorem in Wilhelm \cite{wil}.
-Using Morse theory, Wilking \cite{wilk} ruled out the Gromoll and Grove unsettled case by showing that any Riemannian submersion $\pi:S^{15}\to B^8$ is metrically equivalent to a Riemannian submersion with totally geodesic fibres, which by Escobales' classification must be equivalent to a Hopf Riemannian submersion.
+Using Morse theory, Wilking \cite{wilk} ruled out the Gromoll and Grove unsettled case by showing that any Riemannian submersion $\pi:S^{15}\to B^8$ is equivalent to a Riemannian submersion with totally geodesic fibres, which by Escobales' classification must be equivalent to a Hopf Riemannian submersion.
 A nice consequence of this classification is the improved version of the Diameter Rigidity Theorem due to Wilking \cite{wilk}.